mtford90/siesta/DOCS.md

 When models and the relationships between those models are instantiated, what results is an **object graph** where the model instances (the nodes) are linked together by relationships (the edges).

 Carrying on the Github example, we could have two relationships, `owner` and `forkedFrom`. `owner` is a relationship between a `User` and a `Repo`. `forkedFrom` is a relationship between a `Repo` and itself.
-Once we have created instances of our models we could end up with an object graph that looks like the following.
+Once we have created instances of our models we could end up with an object graph that looks like the following:

 <pre><img src="objgraph.png" style="width: 460px"/></pre>